-After President Trump was elected in 2016, he directed his Attorney General Jeff Sessions to review the DACA policy and determine if changes were needed to the program.
-On September 5, 2017, Attorney General Sessions announced that DACA was being rescinded as the Trump Administration believes that the “program is unlawful and unconstitutional and cannot be successfully defended in court.”
+After President Trump was elected in 2016, he directed his Attorney General to review the DACA policy and determine if changes were needed to the program.
+On September 5, 2017, the Attorney General announced that DACA was being rescinded because the administration believed that the “program was unlawful and unconstitutional and could not be successfully defended in court.”
 DHS announced that any DACA recipient would have until October 5, 2016 to apply for a renewal of protected status.
 Any Dreamers who failed to apply for a renewal by this date would lose their protected status and would be subject to deportation.

 The legal status of DACA is currently under review in federal court.
-On January 9 of this year, a federal judge ruled that President Trump’s decision to rescind the DACA program was illegal as it was based on a “flawed legal premise that the agency lacked authority to implement DACA.”
+Last year, a federal judge ruled that the decision to rescind the DACA program was illegal as it was based on a “flawed legal premise that the agency lacked authority to implement DACA.”
 After the federal court issued this ruling, the DHS announced that it would reopen the process for individuals in the United States under DACA to apply for a renewal of their protected status.
-A higher court may weigh in on the initial federal court DACA ruling, and Attorney General Sessions has asked the Supreme Court to render a decision on the Constitutionality of the DACA program.
+A higher court may weigh in on the initial federal court DACA ruling, and the administration has asked the Supreme Court to render a decision on the Constitutionality of the DACA program.

-ACP opposes President Trump’s decision to eliminate DACA and is greatly concerned that this decision will undermine public health and medical education.
+ACP opposes the administration’s decision to eliminate DACA and is greatly concerned that this decision will undermine public health and medical education.
 After the decision to eliminate DACA was announced, ACP released a statement that urged the President to immediately reverse this decision and called on Congress to enact legislation to implement a pathway for citizenship for Dreamers.